DEVSENSE/phptools-docs/docs/vscode/index.md

 ## Product license

 The product is licensed to our active subscribers.
 See [the purchase page](https://www.devsense.com/purchase) for more information.
-After the successful installation, you'll be prompted for the license key, or an option to obtain a trial key upon entering your e-mail.
+After the successful installation, you'll be prompted to enter your license key, or an option to obtain a 14-day trial key upon entering your e-mail.

-After obtaining the license key, activate the product.
+After obtaining the license key, you need to activate the product.
 Open the `Command Palette` from the `View` menu and search for the command `PHP Tools: Activate extension`.
 Enter the license key into the pop-up window below and press `Enter`.
 Note: the activation process requires an Internet connection.

 ![Enter License Key](imgs/enter-license-key.png)